Adarsh0503/SplitwiseLocal/demo/README.md

 # Expense Sharing Application (Splitwise-like Backend)

 ## Overview
 This project is a backend system for an expense-sharing application similar to Splitwise.

 It allows users to create groups, add shared expenses, track balances, and generate simplified settlements.

-The focus is on **clean system design**, **correct business logic**, and **balance simplification**, not UI or authentication.
+The focus of this project is **clean system design**, **correct business logic**, and **efficient balance simplification**, not UI or authentication.

 ---